sopra-fs25-group-20/sopra-fs25-group-20-client/README.md

 ### How to Run

-You can either play the [live version](https://spyquest.whtvr.ch/) of SpyQuest or deploy the frontend using Docker.
+Deploy the frontend using Docker.

 ### **Run with Default Backend**